elibroftw/blog.elijahlopez.ca/content/posts/university/cs-489-security.md

 ### Security Controls - Docs

 - write down choices made and why they were made
-- if there is a question to do a secure thing, it should be done and ask if it should be removed rather than not enforced at all and left as a TODO
+- if there is a question to do a secure thing, it should be done and ask if it should be removed rather than not enforced at all or earmarked for later

 ### Standards, Processes, Audit